bestimpson/aspiring-ninja/README.md

 <li><a href = "https://docs.google.com/spreadsheets/d/1DNJlze_VdtSuHp4zSlIDhzMOGZ9CxB-_4SZzFtQcYLI/edit?usp=sharing">Assessment Submission Tracker</a></li>
 </ul>

 <p>If you'd like to replicate or modify my process, start by making copies of each of these documents.
-You can then grab the script I have provided and modify the code to refer to your documents.</p>
+You can then grab the script I have provided and modify the code to refer to your documents.
+If you choose to use a CC list for the self-assessment submission emails or notify yourself when there is some type of failure, you'll also need to update the script with the appropriate addresses.</p>

 <h1>Process Overview</h1>